 To check out my Cluttering Rating Scales, click on the picture below.
 It will take you to my TpT site, where you can download a free preview.

-Assess a speech sample
+Assess a speech sample for cluttering

 The Cluttering Severity Instrument (CSI), (Bakker and Myers, 2011) can be downloaded in the Resources section of the ICA website, on the Software downloads page.
 It’s a free program that helps you to assess a speech sample.
 You can determine the percentage of cluttered talking time, and rate the child on several different measures of intelligibility and naturalness.

 Assess other speech and language skills

 Anytime I suspect cluttering, I also do a stuttering assessment.
 There’s no one right way to assess stuttering.
 I use the Stuttering Severity Index-4.

 In addition to helping me evaluate stuttering, this assessment has a speech naturalness scale that is useful for cluttering.
 My state guidelines mention naturalness as one of the components of a fluency disorder, and cluttered speech can sound quite unnatural!